berteh/ScribusGenerator/README.md

 ![Illustration: Variables not substituted are removed](pic/SG_unusedVariables.png)

+### Logging and debug

+ScribusGenerator records all its actions in a log file located (by default) in its own directory.
+If you encounter an unexpected behaviour check out the content of scribusGenerator.log to find out more.
+You can change the logging settings in logging.conf (see [Python log configuration](https://docs.python.org/2/howto/logging.html#configuring-logging) for more options).

+Kindly copy-paste the relevant (usually last) lines of your scribusGenerator.log if you want to [report an issue](https://github.com/berteh/ScribusGenerator/issues).

 ### Variable Names

 Try to use plain word characters (``A-Za-a0-9_``) for variable names, with no whitespaces or other special characters (like '&').
 E.g. use ``%VAR_first_name%`` and ``%VAR_zip_code%`` instead of ``%VAR_first name%`` and ``%VAR_&zip#code%``.
 The columns of the data file (CSV) then would be ``first_name`` and ``zip_code``.